-It’s finally happened.
-The day Sonos fans have been waiting for has arrived, and you can now use Alexa to control your Sonos speakers.
-Well, mostly.
-The new Sonos One ($199) sounds as awesome as its other products, and, thanks to Amazon’s voice assistant built into the speaker, you can ask it to do a whole bunch of things, from ordering pizza to dimming the lights.
-But Alexa’s integration into the best-sounding speaker yet still has some minor limitations.
+The Sonos One sounds as awesome as the other products from Sonos, and, thanks to Amazon’s voice assistant built into the speaker, you can ask it to do a whole bunch of things, from ordering pizza to dimming the lights.

 On top are touch controls to play and pause tracks, change the volume and mute and unmute the microphone.
 I only wish the Volume Up button was a Plus sign and the Volume Down was a Minus; they’re both four dots.